mwouts/rapids-meetup-pydata/cuMLvsScikit.md

 # cuML vs Scikit

-In this post we will compare performance of cuMl vs scikit on following models:
+In this post we will compare performance of cuML and scikit-learn on the following models:
-- Kmeans
+- K-means Clustering
-- linear regression
+- Linear Regression
-- random forest
+- Random Forest Classification

-Note: These experiments are on a single Node
+Note: These experiments were done on a single Node

 ```python
 import numpy as np